Treyson-Grange/openipam-react-frontend/README.md

 # OpenIPAM Frontend

-This is a WIP rework of the openIPAM front end at USU. openIPAM is currently setup through Django admin dashboard, this is bringing it to a React based app to remove its connection with the Django REST framework.
+This is a WIP rework of the openIPAM front end. openIPAM is currently setup through Django admin dashboard, this is bringing it to a React based app to remove its connection with the Django REST framework.

 ## Setup